 The biggest perk of watching a movie with subtitles is that you can enjoy the real intonations, tones of voice, etc. of the actors.
 Many purists can only bear to watch foreign movies in VOST because dubbed films sometimes kind of “ruin” the original version.

-However, subtitled movies are not reachable by anyone, the first obstacle being the age: a kid who doesn’t read very fast yet will surely get lost after a few minutes, the subtitles going much faster for them.
+However, subtitled movies are not reachable by everyone, the first obstacle being the age: a child who doesn’t read very fast yet, will surely get lost after a few minutes, the subtitles go much faster for them.
 Beware, adults too can have difficulties with it, when a movie gets too long or deals with very deep and thought-provoking subjects.
-From focusing on the reading, eyes get tired…
+Eyes get tired from focusing on the reading.

 Which one do people prefer?